Blue-throated barbet: Description

 The blue-throated barbet is a non-migratory, arboreal medium-sized barbet, about the size of a myna 19-22 cm.
 Sexes are similar though the female is slightly heavier with 87-103 g than the male with 79-100 g.
 It is a stocky, green bird with a short tail.
 The undersides are a lighter yellow-green.
 The underside of the tail may have a bluish cast.
 The head and neck are distinctive, with a bright red forehead, black stripe across the crown and red rear crown.
 The sides of the face, chin and upper neck are pale blue.
 Red patches are seen on the sides of the neck at the base of the blue.
 The iris is reddish-brown and the eye-ring is brown, greenish-brown, orange-brown or yellow.
 The feet are slate-gray to gray-green.
 The stout, conical bill is pale at the base with a dark upper mandible and tip.

 Juveniles are similar to the adults, with muted and dull colours.
 The red may be tinged with orange, the black may be blue-black or dusky.

 Distribution and habitat

-The blue-throated barbet is a resident breeder in the Lower Himalayas from northeastern Pakistan through northeast India, and in the hill ranges of Southeast Asia.
+The blue-throated barbet is a resident breeder in the Lower Himalayas from northeastern Pakistan through northern and northeastern India, and in the hill ranges of Southeast Asia.
 It is a common inhabitant of lowland and foothill tropical, evergreen and deciduous forests, typically between 200-2000 m.
 It is adaptable to secondary forests and even urban areas provided fruiting trees are readily available.
 In Mizoram, it is uncommon in oil plantations, presumably due to the lack of fruit-bearing trees.